Heritage Designation Process

 The City of Hamilton intends to designate these properties under Section 29 of the Ontario Heritage Act, as being a property of cultural heritage value.

-- Notice of Intention to Designate 311 Wilson Street East, Ancaster (Orton House)
+- Notice of Intention to Designate 134 Cannon Street East, Hamilton (Cannon Knitting Mills)

 You have 30 days after the publication of the Notice if you wish to object the proposed designation.